mehulagg/gitlab/doc/user/project/wiki/index.md

 some [wiki specific](../../markdown.md#wiki-specific-markdown) behavior.

-In the web interface the commit message is optional, but the GitLab Wiki is based on Git and needs a commit message, so one will be created for you if you do not enter one.
+In the web interface the commit message is optional, but the GitLab Wiki is based on Git and needs a commit message, so one is created for you if you do not enter one.

-When you're ready, click the **Create page** and the new page will be created.
+When you're ready, click the **Create page** and the new page is created.

 ![New page](img/wiki_create_new_page.png)